YV3399/E-jet-family-YV/Documentation/guide.markdown

 #### Before Takeoff

+- ENGINE 1 BLEED - ON
 - ENGINE 2 IGNITION - AUTO
 - ENGINE 2 STARTER - START
 - ENGINE 2 N2 - >50%
 - ENGINE 2 STARTER - VERIFY ON
-- ENGINE 1 BLEED - ON
 - ENGINE 2 BLEED - ON

 ### Engine Start - Ground Power Unit (GPU) Not Connected

+Without ground power, we can use the APU to provide electricity and bleed air.

 - IDG 1 - AUTO
 - IDG 2 - AUTO